FrancoisChaumont/db/README.md

-# DB - database communication
+# DB - communicate with databases
-Libray to interact with databases
+PHP libray to communicate with databases

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.